 The watches come with Garmin Elevate wrist-based HRM and offer advanced running dynamics like ground contact time, vertical ratio, stride length, lactate threshold when paired with the HRM-RUN chest strap (sold separately).
 The watches provide wellness monitoring features like all-day stress tracking and a relaxation-based breathing timer to help you balance stress and rest.

 The music version – the Forerunner 645 Music – has all the same features with the added ability to store music.
-Download up to 500 songs to your watch, and connect with Bluetooth headphones for phone-free listening.
+Download up to 500 songs to your watch, and connect with Bluetooth headphones (such as AfterShokz) for phone-free listening.
 In GPS and music mode you can enjoy 5 hours of your favourite songs, as well as all of the key running data.
-Check out our Aftershokz headphones range for the perfect partner.

 What’s more, the Forerunner 645 Music is the latest Garmin watch to get Spotify!
 If you have a Spotify premium account, you can now create playlists for offline listening and load them onto your watch, to enjoy Spotify music on the move without your smartphone.
 Simply head to the Connect IQ Store from the Garmin Connect app to download the dedicated Spotify app and login to your account.